-All providers must complete health equity training.
+All providers are strongly encouraged to learn more about health equity training.
 Patient satisfaction and positive health outcomes are directly related to good communication, in a culturally competent manner, between a member and their provider.

 Resources for training and other continuing education

-Learn more about health equity by checking out the continuing education programs on the U.S. Department of Health and Human Services website.
+Learn more about health equity by checking out A Physician’s Guide to Culturally Competent Care: a free, continuing education program from the Office of Minority Health, U.S. Department of Health and Human Services.
 You can earn up to 9 hours of credits at no cost.